PelePhysics

 This will create the required files in ${PATH_TO_CHEMISTRY}A similar script can be used to convert CHEMKIN files to yaml (and then use the above script to generate the C++ files).

-More details in Cantera CK2YAML documentation
+More details in Cantera CK2YAMLarrow-up-right documentation

 Equations of State